colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 By Wednesday, the confidence threshold had been tuned from 0.88 to 0.90—slightly more aggressive about asking clarifying questions when certainty was borderline.

-"We also added 47 new clinical terms to the medical glossary," Priya noted.
+"We also added 47 new clinical terms to the medical glossary," Swapna noted.
 "Things like 'A1c' as a synonym for HbA1c, 'sugar' for glucose, 'blood pressure meds' for antihypertensives.
 The informal language patients actually use."

 By Thursday, the clarification rate had dropped from 12% to 4.8%.
 More importantly, user feedback showed that when clarification was needed, patients found the questions helpful rather than frustrating.